opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 To upgrade to an **Organization plan**, follow these steps:

 !!!
 Workflow
-    1. Click on the username of your at the top-right of the page
+    1. Click on the username at the top-right of the page
     2. Click on "Create organization"
     3. Choose your preferred payment option !![organization plan options](../assets/images/organization_plan_options.png,800px)
         - **Monthly Payment:** You can choose between a **Flat** subscription or a **Flex** Subscription.
              - **Flat**: You select your number of seats (users in the organization) and pay each month for every seat.
-             - **Flex**: You select your number of seats and only pay for the active members.
+             - **Flex**: You can add members directly to the organiyation and only pay for the active ones.
-             A minimum of 2 seats is always needed.
+             A minimum of 2 members is always needed.
         - **Yearly Payment**: You select your number of seats and pay once for every seat at the beginning of the subscription.

     4. Click on "Create"